dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 35.50
 + Average inference time (ms) : 31.73

-The drop in FPS is expected compared to the previous Sparse Transfer Learning method because this model is only pruned and **not quantized**.
+The drop in FPS is expected compared to the Sparse Transfer Learning method because this model is only pruned and **not quantized**.
 But we gain higher `mAP` values.

 But, what if we can run both pruning and quantization?
 And still score high `mAP` values?